DigitalSpacemen/MD2MSX/Notes.md

 These are some quick notes on various controllers I tested.

-Note: cycle numbers in this document are 0-based.
+- Cycle numbers in this document are 0-based.
+- Reponse time: the time it takes the controller to update the output pins after the select pin is toggled.
+- Reset time: the time the controller remains in cycle 2+ before falling back to cycle 0 or 1.

 ### SEGA Arcade Power Stick II